Yu Xiuhua: Characteristics of her poetry

 Yu Xiuhua's poetry includes themes of her love, affection, life sentiment, her disability and the closed village she cannot escape.

-She wrote many love poems.
-As a woman living in the bottom of society and with disabilities, she has a very deep experience of the lack of love.
-She is not satisfied with the poetic desire of love, but strongly shows the complex and distinctive female subject image.
+She has written many love poems.
+Critics have noted that her experiences of social marginalization and disability inform her treatment of love, and that her work presents a complex female subjectivity.

 Her poems are filled with the complex meaning of love and the calling, the disillusionment of love and the realization.
 Love is what makes the poet ask questions about existence, truth, death and other metaphysical problems and ontological subjects.